 Ultimately what is resistance training - can be answered by: what do you what to get from it?
 Match the type of resistance to your athletic goal and don’t give up on your dream of self-improvement.

-Interchange exercises with different ones, change the angle, (foot and hand position) including the resistance, the more persistent and progressive you are at any resistance training the greater the results will be reflected by the mirror.
-Above all resistance training is about creativity, change, verity and some fun...
+Interchange exercises with different ones, change the angle, (foot and hand position) including the resistance.
+The more persistent and progressive you are at any resistance training, the greater those results will reflect in the mirror.
+Above all, resistance training is about creativity, change, verity and some fun...

 So include all of them.